 Emily has been dancing since early childhood, training in ballet, pointe, tap, jazz, hip-hop, lyrical, and modern.
 She began teaching dance in 2005, volunteering as co-director of a dance program at the Plymouth Boys and Girls Club with Amanda Singer

 She holds a B.S. in Elementary Education, and a B.A.Com. in Dance Education from Bridgewater State University.
 She was a dancer and choreographer for Bridgewater's Dance Company.
 She also studied stage costuming, lighting, and set design, and worked backstage for several dance and theater productions.

-Emily continues to take class when possible to further her experience as a dancer, and strengthen herself as a teacher, and has done so with Skooj-Koreo, Gregg Russell, the Dance Complex, Boston Ballet, and various competition judges.
-She was also a dancer on local dance company Dance2Save for 5 seasons, which benefits several charities through dance shows and annual Celtics performances.
+Emily continues to take class when possible to further her experience as a dancer, and strengthen herself as a teacher, and has done so with Skooj-Koreo, Gregg Russell, Boston Ballet School, and other local studios, as well as dance seminars hosted by Rhee Gold.
+She was also a dancer on local company Dance2Save for 5 seasons, helping several charities through dance shows and Celtics performances.